heubych/uTradeFi_Documentation/docs/keyconcepts.md

 ?> The gains and losses of the investment pool is absorbed by the pool performance underwriters

+## Pool capacity

+The pool capacity represents the ratio between investors and pool performance underwriters.
+The clearing of the gains and loses require an adequate amount of pool performance underwriters.
+Therefore new investors can invest only when pool performance underwriters are available to absorb the potential increased performance risk.
+The capacity measures the ratio between investors and underwriters and is targeted at 90%.
+New investors need to wait once that threshold is reached and will be able to invest if other investors leave the protocol or new underwriters join the protocol.

+?> The pool capacity is at maximum 90%.
+If more capacity is required, additional pool performance underwriters are required (or other investors to leave the protocol)

 ## Price of the synthetic trackers

 The prices of the synthetic trackers are determined by blockchain Oracles.